Mt. Doug Artwork

 Project Respect brings together youth and adults to create awareness and dialogue about sexualized violence by encouraging critical thinking about root causes such as gender expectations and stereotypes, systems of power, and the ongoing colonization of the lands and systems we live in.

-Meet Mikayla!
-Summer staff Youth Community Developer!
+Meet Draco!
+Summer staffer Youth Social Action Developer!

 Project Respect has two new youth summer staff who will be working on the Food Justice Programming, including the summer camp, August 17-19!
 Stay tuned for their introductions and for more news about the Rooted in Respect Camp!